LikhithaR-1996/LikhithaR-1996/README.md

 - 👋 Hi, I’m Likhitha R

 - 🎓 **Education:**
-  Bachelor's in Computer Applixations (BCA) - University of Mysore 📜 Graduated in 2023 with specialization in Computer Science and a focus on Data Science & AI
+  Bachelor's in Computer Applications (BCA) - University of Mysore 📜 Graduated in 2023 with specialization in Computer Science and a focus on Data Science & AI

 - 🚀 ** Artificial Intelligence and Machine Learning Enthusiast**